wirecardBrasil/challenge/API_USE.md

 *Notes:*
 *-card infos should only send when payment type was 2 (credit card).*
-*-For safe issues, the card number only returns for last digits and the method doesn   't returns cvv.*
+*-For safety purpose, the card number only returns for last digits and the method doesn   't returns cvv.*
 *-boleto infos should only send when payment type was 1 (boleto).*

 ****
 ###  GET /card/validate/:cardnumber
-Method is intented to check if card number is valid.
+Method is intended to check if card number is valid.

 >URL: http://localhost:8080/card/validate/:cardnumber